DCC-EX/mkdocs-test/docs/contributing/documentation/2-standards.md

 **Do not adjust the top level directories without consulting the DCC-EX Documenter team, as these fundamentally adjust the user experience.**

 If a new top level directory is to be added, it needs to be added to the "/docs/.nav.yml" file in the appropriate order.
 Files and directories created within existing top level directories will automatically be added to the menus (see [Page Naming and Titles](#directory-naming-page-naming-and-titles) for page ordering).

+Also note that our custom [Scoped Nav](/contributing/documentation/6-mkdocs-features.md#dcc-ex-custom-scoped-nav-plugin-and-custom-footerhtml) plugin automatically adjusts previous/next links, so overriding page ordering in ".nav.yml" will cause issues, so please do not override page ordering in this manner, but rather use numbers as outlined in [Directory Naming, Page Naming, and Titles](#directory-naming-page-naming-and-titles).